dynamoose/dynamoose/CONTRIBUTING.md

 ## Quick Start

 We have added a few helpers for your development.
 There are some scripts for you, and some automation for us.
-Once you've passed all tests and automation hooks, you can expect an almost instant release.

 To get all setup: